eda-ricercatore/sardegna-scala/notes/qubo-pbo-maxsat-wbo.md

 [Florescu2016]
 	Ionut Florescu and Maria C. Mariani and H. Eugene Stanley and Frederi G. Viens. *Handbook of High-Frequency Trading and Modeling in Finance*, Wiley Handbooks in Financial Engineering and Econometrics.
 John Wiley & Sons, Hoboken, NJ, 2016.

+[Ghallab2004]
+	Malik Ghallab and Dana Nau and Paolo Traverso. *Automated Planning: Theory and Practice*, in The Morgan Kaufmann Series in Artificial Intelligence.
+Morgan Kaufmann, San Francisco, CA, 2004.